-The claimant had the burden to show, by a preponderance of the evidence, that she voluntarily quit her position for reasons that constitute either good cause or valid circumstances pursuant to the Maryland Unemployment Insurance Law.
+Claimant had the burden to show, by a preponderance of the evidence that claimant quit for reasons that constitute either good cause or valid circumstances pursuant to the Maryland Unemployment Insurance Law.
 Hargrove v.
 City of Baltimore, 2033-BH-83.
-In this case, this burden has not been met.
+In the case at hand, the burden has not been met.